jamescarruthers/Prandtl-D-XLFR5/README.md

 # Prandtl-D-XLFR5
 A project for analysing NASA's Prandtl-D wing.

-Contains interpolated airfoils and the wing model.
+Contains all the interpolated airfoils and the wing model.

 3750mm span